 DESIGNED FOR YOU TO FAIL

 Although considered standardized, these tests have been widely criticized as designed for the driver to fail.
 These are not pass/fail tests.
-Scoring for the indicators of impairment can vary widely by different agencies and by the training and experience of the officer administering the test.
+Scoring for the indicators of impairment can vary widely by different agencies and by the training and experience of the officer administering the tests.
 Additionally, there are many factors that can affect a driver's performance on the SFST's.
 For example, age, injury, or disease can affect the person's ability to successfully complete the OLS or WAT.
 Similarly, an uneven surface or poor footwear can make these difficult to complete properly.
 During the HGN test, a person suffering from an eye condition or disease that affects their ability to follow the object could display the indicators which could lead an officer to improperly conclude that they are impaired.
 A person with difficulty hearing may not understand the instructions that are given and, as a result, not do the tests properly.

 There are a number of other "non-standardized" field sobriety tests that some law enforcement agencies use.
 These tests include the Rhomberg balance test (standing with feet together, tipping head backwards, and counting silently to estimate when 30 seconds have elapsed), closing the eyes and touching finger to nose, reciting the alphabet, and counting backwards.
 These "other" field sobriety tests have not been standardized by NHTSA, meaning police officers are not required to follow any specific guidelines or told what particular clues to look for when giving them.
 The lack of standardization of these tests results in irregularity and unpredictability of the testing process, even more so than the standardized tests (HGN, OLS, WAT).
 These "non-standardized" FST's are even more susceptible to attack by a good DUI lawyer.